Disclosure policy

 • Significant new orders or agreements

-• An order or contract with an estimated value of at least EUR 1 million during the contract period, or which is otherwise strategically significant, is considered to require disclosure.
+• A new order or agreement with an estimated value of at least EUR 2 million during the agreement period, or otherwise strategically significant, or which is otherwise to be disclosed in accordance with MAR Article 17, is considered significant

-• Acquisitions and other corporate reorganisations, investments and divestments
+• Acquisitions and other corporate transactions, investments and divestments

-• Significant acquisitions are considered to be transactions in which the turnover or EBITDA of the target of the purchase or sale corresponds to more than 10 per cent of Netum’s turnover or EBITDA for the previous financial year, as well as other strategically significant acquisitions and divestments.
+• Significant acquisitions include transactions in which the revenue or EBITDA of the target of the acquisition or divestment corresponds to more than 10% of Netum’s revenue or EBITDA for the previous financial year, as well as other strategically significant acquisitions and divestments.

 In accordance with the Market Abuse Regulation, Netum may defer the disclosure of inside information if all of the following conditions are met: